sam-is/OgcApi.Net/docs/configuration.md

 This implementation uses attribute routing.
 All API endpoints will be accessible via the `/api/ogc` path.

-API configuration can be done using a configuration file named `ogcsettings.json`, which has the following structure:
+API configuration can be done using a configuration file named `ogcapi.json` or `ogcsettings.json`, which has the following structure:

 ### Options example